COM Scholarships & Loans

 Interest Rate: 7%.
-Interest does not accrue while recipients are in medical school, during a 9-month grace period or during residency deferment.
+Interest does not accrue though while recipients are in medical school, during a 9-month grace period or during a 3-year residency deferment.

 Deferment: Recipients are eligible for up to three years of deferment during residency where monthly payments are not required and interest does not accrue.